• Skip to primary navigation

 While onion and garlic are sautéing, pour the tomatoes into a bowl and mash them up with a fork.

 Once onion and garlic are finished cooking, add canned tomatoes to the skillet.
 Also rinse out the can of tomatoes, and the bowl where you mashed the tomatoes.
-Add this tomato water to the sauce (about 1/2 cup).
+Add this tomato water to the sauce (about ½ cup).
 Season with salt and pepper to taste.
 Cook the tomato sauce until it has thickened, 10-15 minutes.
 Add torn basil to sauce and stir (photo 2)

 Step by step photos on how to make eggs in purgatory (steps #1-2)

 Crack an egg into a small bowl.
 Form a small well in the sauce and pour the egg into the well.
 Do this 4 times.
-Sprinkle the eggs with 1 tbsp of the parmesan cheese (photo 3)
+Sprinkle the eggs with 1 tablespoon of the parmesan cheese (photo 3)

 Cook the eggs in the tomato sauce, partially covered, until the whites are set, but the yolks still runny, about 5 minutes.Top the eggs with remaining parmesan cheese, additional pepper and basil if desired (photo 4)